CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course7/module3.md

 ## A proactive stance
 Firms must adopt a forward-thinking stance on data security, as the financial losses from a breach can be devastating.
 In 2022, the average time to detect and rectify a data breach was 277 days.
 Reducing this period to 200 days or fewer could save roughly $1.12 million.
 Due to stolen or compromised credentials, the most prevalent type of breach costs businesses an additional $150,000 compared to other data breaches.
 It requires the longest time to detect, averaging 327 days.
 Implementing a transparent, thoughtful strategy for accessing, curating, classifying, and distributing data throughout the organization bolsters compliance and fosters more informed, data-centric decision-making processes.
 The greater an organization's knowledge and protection of sensitive data, the more effectively it can leverage it for novel projects and enhance its innovative capacity.

+## Quantum Safe Encryption

+### Introduction
+Quantum computers, in the future, are set to bring significant changes to cyber security.
+Their ability to factorize large prime numbers (the foundation of existing cryptography) could make current security systems useless.
+While today's quantum computers aren't powerful or stable enough to crack modern encryption technologies, they are expected to be in the future.
+As such, it's vital to start updating systems and software now because hackers may already be stealing data with plans to crack it open later when quantum computers become more capable.

+"Years to Quantum" (Y2Q), also known as "Q-Day," refers to the predicted time when quantum computers will be able to overcome our current encryption methods.
+The Quantum Threat Timeline Report suggests that within 15 years, quantum computers might be able to crack RSA-2048 encryption.
+However, the Cloud Security Alliance (CSA) predicts this might happen as early as April 14, 2030.

+### Overview of Quantum Safe Encryption
+"Quantum safe" refers to the security methods and protocols resistant to quantum computing attacks.
+Quantum-safe or post-quantum cryptography is all about developing secure techniques to protect information from attacks by both regular and quantum computers.
+The goal is to find algorithms that even the most powerful quantum computers can't break, ensuring our data remains safe in a world after quantum computers become mainstream.

+Five families of post-quantum cryptography algorithms that are likely to be quantum-safe:

+- Lattice-based encryption uses multidimensional geometric structures to encrypt data, creating a cryptographic puzzle that might be difficult for quantum computers to solve.
+- Hash-based encryption relies on the mathematical task of hashing.
+It transforms data into a string of characters using a hash function, creating a unique output (or ‘hash’) that is difficult to reverse-engineer, even with quantum computers.
+- Code-based encryption transforms data into encoded messages that are challenging to decode without the correct algorithm.
+- Multivariate encryption employs multiple mathematical equations and variables simultaneously, making it highly complex and thus challenging for quantum computers to crack.
+- A private (or secret) key refers to a cryptographic key, known only to the participating parties, used within a symmetric encryption algorithm to ensure the confidentiality of data.

+These systems protect data even when quantum computers become powerful enough to crack traditional encryption methods.